thekevinscott/thekevinscott/src/pages/deep-learning-crypto-pc-4-ai/index.md

 Among the buzzwords of this past year, two tower above the rest: deep learning and cryptocurrencies.
 It seems that everyone I know (in tech) wants to learn these things.
 And guess what — so do I!
 So much so that I'm building my own computer in order to facilitate that learning.

 What follows are my notes-to-self as I build a computer to learn about deep learning and cryptocurrency mining.
 In the previous installments we discussed assembling the hardware, installing the OS, and setting up a mining operation.
-In this installment I'll talk about how to set up a cryptocurrency miner and connect to a pool.
+In this installment I'll talk about installing machine learning software and making sure it's working.

 <iframe style="height:400px;width:100%;max-width:800px;margin:30px auto;" src="https://upscri.be/96fcab/?as_embed"></iframe>
 <hr />